Battle of the Big Hole: Background

 After the Battle of the Clearwater in Idaho Territory on July 11–12, the Nez Perce leaders led their people on an extensive trek to escape the soldiers of Brigadier General Oliver Otis Howard.
 The Nez Perce crossed into Montana Territory via rugged Lolo Pass, and after a brief confrontation at Fort Fizzle on July 28, they entered the Bitterroot Valley and proceeded southward.
 Looking Glass seems to have taken over leadership from Chief Joseph; he pledged to the white settlers in the Bitterroot Valley that the Nez Perce would pass through their valley without violence and they did so, even trading and purchasing supplies from white merchants.

 Looking Glass persuaded the Nez Perce that Howard was far behind and that the citizens of Montana did not want war with them.
 Thus, their progress was leisurely and they took few precautions for defense, not sending out scouts or setting pickets to guard their encampments.
 They left the Bitterroot Valley, crossed a mountain range, and camped in the Big Hole Basin, pausing to replenish their tipi poles from the surrounding forest.
-The Nez Perce numbered about 750 persons in all with about 200 warriors.
+The Nez Perce numbered about 750 people in all with about 200 warriors.

 Unknown to the Nez Perce, Colonel John Gibbon had left Fort Shaw with 161 officers and men and one howitzer.
 Following the trail of the Nez Perce he collected 45 civilian volunteers in the Bitterroot Valley.
 On August 8, a detachment led by Lieutenant James Bradley discovered the Nez Perce camp along the North Fork of the Big Hole River.
 That night Gibbon marched overland to the Nez Perce camp, reaching it at dawn, leaving his 12 lb howitzer and a pack train to follow behind with a guard of twenty men.
 He had come to fight: his orders were no prisoners and no negotiations.